The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Theory

+and vice-versa.
+For instance, we can construct a maximal optimal design with $\alpha_j=1/\ell$ for all $j=1,\ldots,\ell$.
+In contrast to the minimally supported VODs, the set of all maximally-supported optimal designs corresponds to the relative interior of $\Upsilon_*$.

-\textbf{Optimal designs minimizing a convex secondary criterion.} If the secondary criterion $\Psi$ is convex, we can minimize it over $\Upsilon_*$ by means of appropriate mathematical programming solvers applied to the problem
+It is also often possible to select an optimal design with a large support by minimizing a convex function $\Psi$ over $\Upsilon_*$.
+This can be performed by means of appropriate mathematical programming solvers applied to the problem

-Thus, using solvers for convex optimization under linear constraints, we can obtain for instance the minimum norm optimal design and the maximum entropy optimal design.
-These designs will typically be more densely supported and more "symmetric" than the VODs (cf. Subsection 5.1. in \citet{HFR2020REX}).
+For instance, using solvers for convex optimization on $\Psi_H$ under the appropriate linear constraints, we can obtain the unique maximum-entropy optimal design.

-However, the polytope of optimal weights allows us to use two alternative approaches, which can be more efficient.
-First, applying the isomorphic representation $\mathbb{T}_*$ of the polytope $\PP_*$, see \eqref{eq:isomorph}, we can solve the convex optimization problem
+While it is possible to solve \eqref{eq:optA} without the knowledge of the vertices of $\PP_*$, the vertices allow us to use two alternative approaches.
+First, applying the representation $\TT_*$, see \eqref{eq:isomorph}, we can solve the convex optimization problem

 Here, the variable $\t$ is $t$-dimensional.
 Second, we can use the fact that the vertices $\vv_1,\ldots,\vv_\ell$ of $\PP_*$ generate all optimal weights; therefore, we can solve the convex optimization problem